Sunidhi-Sourabh/BaselineLens/README.md

 Devpost[] | Discord[]

 ---

 BaselineLens is built for clarity, speed, and reviewer impact.
-Whether you're shipping production code or demoing at a hackathon, it helps you validate with confidence
+Whether you're shipping production code or demoing at a hackathon, it helps you validate with confidence.

 ---

 ## 📜 Copyright
 © 2025 Sunidhi Sourabh.
 All rights reserved.
 BaselineLens is an open-source project licensed under the Apache License 2.0.
 You are free to use, modify, and distribute this tool under the terms of that license.

----
 Attribution is appreciated.
 Commercial use permitted with proper credit.

+---